-Now practice this on a more substantive paragraph.
 Remember that you have a tool kit with content, mode, word choice, formality level, and tone.
-Using those tools, assess the purpose and audience that the author intends to serve.
+Using those tools, assess the purpose and audience that the author intends in the following piece:

 In an ideal world, no one would be barred from attending college for lack of finances.
 Education provides benefits both tangible and intangible.
 Practically, education provides the lessons, experiences, and training needed to pursue many career paths.
 Beyond that, college provides students with a richer store of knowledge about their world.
 With the career-based knowledge gleaned from their major's course of study and the additional knowledge gathered during general education requirements, students set out into the world as more informed citizens.
-That's where the biggest intangible benefit arises: An educated citizenry creates a stronger and more productive society.
-Thus, keeping students from education due to financial means is a tragedy for individuals and communities.
-An uneducated populace is a deficit for all, so education must be made more accessible.
+That's where the biggest intangible benefit arises: an educated citizenry creates a stronger and more productive society.
+Thus keeping students from education due to financial means is a tragedy for individuals and communities.
+An uneducated populace is a deficit for all and thus education must be made accessible to all.

-Content:

-It's pretty clear that this piece is about education and cost, and why education is important.
+Content: It's pretty clear that this piece is about education and cost and why education is important.